tawalabora/server-setup/README.md

 ## 👤 User Setup _(non-sudo)_

-Automated user setup script for a remote Linux (Ubuntu) server.
+Automated user setup bash script for a remote Linux (Ubuntu) server.

 ### ✨ What User Setup Does